Liveaboard or Resort for the Best Diving Experience?

 For this reason, many people prefer to stay at a resort that specializes in diving.
 That way, they have the freedom to enjoy the time between dives, be able to freshen up in the privacy of a spacious room or relax on a secluded beach.
 The downside is that many resorts are located a distance from dive areas and guests need to travel each day (or multiple times a day).

 Belize Dive Haven offers close proximity to dive sites usually reserved for liveaboards with the benefits and amenities of a resort.
-We are located on Turneffe Atoll, a designated marine reserve in the Belize Barrier Reef.
-Not only are we close to the Great Blue Hole (only a 22 mile boat ride away) but our guests can dive the reef right in front of the resort.
+We are located on Turneffe Atoll, a designated marine reserve in the Belize Barrier Reef and we are the closest resort to the Great Blue Hole (only a 22 mile boat ride away).

 Between diving trips, you can relax on your private balcony, a hammock on the beach or poolside by the largest pool in the hemisphere.
 Our on-site resort chef cooks fresh meals daily incorporating local and seasonal produce and we’re constantly adding new activities for our guests to enjoy.